 The Banks of the Seine and the Ile St Louis

-There's a good reason why so many artists, from the Impressionists to the Expressionists, have chosen the Seine River as a subject for their paintings.
-The Paris riversides, or quais in French, afford some fantastic scenery, and at dusk, the light is particularly haunting.
+There's a good reason why so many artists—from the Impressionists to the Expressionists—have chosen the Seine River as a subject for their paintings.
+The Paris riversides (quais in French) afford some fantastic scenery, and at dusk, the light is particularly haunting.
 Whether you elect to take a stroll on the left bank or the right bank, charter a sunset boat tour of the Seine, or set up a picnic on the island known as the Ile St Louis, few places in the French capital are as perfect for reveling in the dusky hours than along the city's riverbanks.

 Notre Dame Cathedral